Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Literature Review Limitations

 \section{Literature Review Limitations}

-The limitations of this work involve the use of Google Scholar to conduct the literature search, the use of a citation graph for programmatic corpus reduction, and a lack of screening for peer reviewed papers.
-All are discussed below.
+This review has three primary limitations: the use of Google Scholar for the literature search, the application of citation graph pruning for corpus reduction, and inconsistencies in versioning across published papers.
+Each is discussed below.

-\subsection{Google Scholar.}
+\subsection{Google Scholar}

-While Google Scholar is widely used by researchers across both academia and industry, it poses a challenge for reproducibility.
-Like Google Search, Google Scholar is a proprietary search algorithm that is assumed to vary its results based on context.
-Factors such as the individual user conducting the search, the user's geolocation, the date the search is conducted, and the user's search history may all affect how Google Scholar collates search results.
-Google may also perform A/B testing in live environments to determine which version of its algorithm users deem more effective.
-The algorithm is also (presumably) continually evolving, and users are unable to know exactly which version of the algorithm was used to conduct a particular search.
-As such, there is little expectation that our initial corpus will be able to be reconstructed \textit{in its exact form} without at least some degree of variability.
+Google Scholar, while widely used in academia and industry, presents challenges for reproducibility.
+Its proprietary ranking algorithm is opaque and presumably variable, with results influenced by factors such as user location, search history, the time of query, and possible A/B testing.
+Because the algorithm is constantly evolving and individualized, exact reproduction of our search results cannot be guaranteed.

-However, the authors are confident the degree of variability from different Google Scholar searches does not prohibit the \textit{overall} reproducibility of the initial corpus.
-While SerpAPI's web scraping method is proprietary, its creators address several of our concerns in their documentation \cite{serpapi}.
-The API's search does not use information from any individual user's Google account when conducting the web scrape, as no Google account is attached to the SerpAPI account, API key, or API calls themselves.
-Instead, calls are made via proxy and random headers, as illustrated in Figure \ref{fig:serpAPI}.
-When trying to reproduce the API's results via manual search, SerpAPI recommends using the URL in the API's JSON results in "incognito mode".
+To mitigate this, we used SerpAPI---a web scraping service that queries Google Scholar via randomized headers and proxies without user account data (Figure~\ref{fig:serpAPI}).
+SerpAPI's documentation confirms that no personal information is attached to API requests, and the API supports reproducibility through standardized, non-personalized queries.
+Additionally, SerpAPI recommends validating results using the included search URLs in browser incognito mode.

-Additionally, we reached out to SerpAPI directly and asked, "Does SerpAPI attach personal or identifying information when making request?", to which SerpAPI responded, "No, we don't add any personal information."
-SerpAPI also stated, "...others can reproduce your results by using Google Scholar website, if they use the same search criteria...", but we believe this to be an overstatement given Google's lack of transparency.
-While we cannot guarantee perfect reproducibility due to the aforementioned issues, we can state with a reasonable degree of confidence that our own individual search biases did not influence the initial search results (outside of the choosing of the search terms) due to how SerpAPI handles API calls to Google Scholar.
-For reference, this review's literature search was conducted by an author of this paper in Nashville, TN, USA.
+We also contacted SerpAPI directly, who confirmed: ``No, we don't add any personal information,'' and noted that others can reproduce results by using the same search parameters.
+While we agree this may be optimistic given Google's opacity, we are reasonably confident that our initial search was free from personal bias due to the nature of the SerpAPI interface.
+For reference, all searches were conducted in Nashville, TN, USA.

-\subsection{Citation Graph Pruning.}
+\subsection{Citation Graph Pruning}